textdb/MCW-Internet-of-Things/Whiteboard design session/WDS trainer guide - Internet of Things.md

    ![Diagram of preferred solution, displaying smart meter telemetry being ingested into IoT Hub, then processed via Stream Analytics into hot and cold paths.
 More about the diagram is described in the text following this diagram.](./media/preferred-solution-architecture.png 'Preferred solution architecture')

    Messages are ingested from the Smart Meters via IoT Hub and temporarily stored there.
 A Stream Analytics job pulls telemetry messages from IoT Hub and sends the messages to two different destinations.
 There are two Stream Analytics jobs, one that retrieves all messages and sends them to Blob Storage (the cold path), and another that selects out only the important events needed for reporting in real time (the hot path) from the website hosted in Azure Web Apps.
 Data entering the hot path will be reported on using Power BI visualizations and reports.
 For the cold path, Azure Databricks can be used to apply the batch computation needed for the reports at scale.
-The entire cold-path processing pipeline could be coordinated with Azure Data Factory.
+The entire cold-path processing pipeline could be coordinated with Azure Data Factory or Azure Synapse Analytics.

    Other alternatives for processing of the ingested telemetry would be to use an HDInsight Storm cluster, a WebJob or Azure function running the EventProcessorHost in place of Stream Analytics, or Azure Databricks running with Spark streaming.
 Depending on the type of message filtering being conducted for hot and cold stream separation, IoT Hub Message Routing might also be used.
-A couple things to consider are that adding additional routing endpoints could add some minor end-to-end latency to device-to-cloud telemetry messages (usually less than 500ms), and that you are restricted to outputting in either Apache Avro or JSON (in preview) formats when writing to Blob storage.
+A couple things to consider are that adding additional routing endpoints could add some minor end-to-end latency to device-to-cloud telemetry messages (usually less than 500ms), and that you are restricted to outputting in either Apache Avro or JSON formats when writing to Blob storage.
 An important limitation to keep in mind for Stream Analytics is that it is very restrictive on the format of the input data it can process: the payload must be UTF8 encoded JSON, UTF8 encoded CSV (fields delimited by commas, spaces, tabs, or vertical pipes), or AVRO, and it must be well formed.
 If any devices transmitting telemetry cannot generate output in these formats (e.g., because they are legacy devices), or their output can be not well formed at times, then alternatives that can better deal with these situations should be investigated.
 Additionally, any custom code or logic cannot be embedded with Stream Analytics---if greater extensibility is required, the alternatives should be considered.

    > **Note**: The preferred solution is only one of many possible, viable approaches.